izihawa/summa/README.md

 With Summa, your data can be replicated and published through IPFS, allowing for a truly distributed and uncensorable search experience.
 And, thanks to its compatibility with WASM, Summa can be launched entirely inside your browser, enabling you to search through IPFS-published indexes without ever having to send queries to centralized servers.

-If you're ready to experience the power of Summa, be sure to check out our [Quick Start guide](https://izihawa.github.io/summa/guides/quick-start) or our detailed [Architecture description](https://izihawa.github.io/summa/core/architecture).
+If you're ready to experience the power of Summa, be sure to check out our [Quick Start guide](https://izihawa.github.io/summa/guides/quick-start) or our detailed [Core documentation](https://izihawa.github.io/summa/core).

 ## Key Features